By Kai Lani | WAHA Surf Shop

 Practice on the Beach First

-1. Practice the pop-up motion on sand
+1. Practice the pop-up motion on sand.
+Do 20 reps in a row.

-4. Build muscle memory before waves
+4. Build muscle memory before you add waves to the equation

 The Pop-Up

-1. Hands flat beside your chest
+1. Hands flat beside your chest (not up by your shoulders, not down by your waist)

-2. Push up while bringing feet under
+2. Push up explosively while bringing both feet under your body in one motion

-3. Land with feet shoulder-width apart
+3. Land with feet shoulder-width apart, knees bent

-5. Look where you want to go, not down
+5. Look where you want to go, not down at your feet

 Start in the Whitewash